Intermesh/groupoffice-docs/install/extras/libreoffice-online.rst

    :alt: Add LibreOffice Online Service
    :width: 400px

-Now every user can go to the files module and use it.
-Just right click a file and choose "Open with...".
+Now you can open a document in the files module with LibreOffice by right clicking on a file and choose :ref:`'Open with...' <files-open-with>`.

 .. figure:: /_static/using/files/open-with-collabora-online.png
    :alt: Use LibreOffice Online Service